PANORAMA

 SUMMER ART + NATURE PROGRAM

-Dive into Frederic Church’s Olana this summer during PANORAMA Summer Art + Nature Program.
-Back for its 15th annual season, The Olana Partnership will offer four weeks of hands-on exploration for children ages 6-11 from July to August at Olana State Historic Site.
-Experience art, science, and nature through sketching, lake exploration, hiking, painting, play, and more, all while meeting new friends and learning from the experts.
-The whole summer focuses on art and nature with special guest visits and activities each week.
+Dive into Frederic Church’s Olana this summer during PANORAMA: Summer Art + Nature Program.
+Back for its 17th annual season, The Olana Partnership will offer five weeks of hands-on exploration for children ages 6-11 from July to August at Olana State Historic Site.
+Experience art, science, architecture and nature through sketching, lake exploration, hiking, painting, play, and more, all while meeting new friends and learning from experts.
+The whole summer focuses on exploring art and nature with special guest visits and creative activities.
+Each week includes a visit to the historic house.
 You don’t want to miss this unforgettable summer adventure!

 “It is one of the best camps in the area- varied activities and educational” – Panorama Parent